Osibisa: History

-Work progressed on new material culminating in the 1996 release of Monsore, the first album of new material since the late 1980s.
-The revitalised band continued to tour and record fairly consistently until Osei's stroke some fifteen years later.
-Osei cut back his touring schedule due to the effects of his illness.
+The revitalised band with Osei at the helm commenced touring and recording, until Osei's stroke some fifteen years later.
+Osei cut back his touring schedule due to the effects of his illness but still continued to record until 2018.

-Various new recording and release projects were carried out from the mid-1990s onwards with remastered, remixed and re-recorded projects seeing the light of day on a fairly consistent basis.
-This included previously unreleased material from the African Flight period, the incomplete follow up which had a working title of 'African Dawn', live projects including the band's fourth official live offering, Aka Ka Kra.
-A new studio album, Osee Yee was released in 2009.
+Various new recording and release projects were carried out from the mid-1990s onwards with remastered, remixed and re-recorded projects seeing the light of day.
+This included previously unreleased material from the African Flight period, the incomplete follow-up which had a working title of African Dawn, live projects including Live at Cropredy (the bands first live album in fifteen years) followed by the semi acoustic live offering recorded at London's famous Jazz Cafe, Aka Ka Kra.

+Work commenced on more studio material that remains unissued to this day.
+A new studio album, Osee Yee, was released in 2009.

-After the removal of personnel by Osei in 2014/15, a new recording project with Osei at the helm commenced in late 2015, shortly after the successful placement of material that was chosen for Richard Linklater's, Boyhood.
-However, apart from one track included on the band's 2020 The Boyhood Sessions album, these recordings featuring Osei remain unreleased to date.
+After the removal of personnel by Osei in 2014/15, a new recording project with Osei at the helm commenced in late 2015, shortly after the successful placement of material that was chosen for Richard Linklater's film Boyhood.
+However, apart from one track included on the band's 2020 Sunshine Day: The Boyhood Sessions album, the recordings featuring Osei remain unreleased.
+Recent announcements from the Osei’s management and the band indicate these tracks will make an appearance in 2025 along with an album of previously unreleased material from earlier years that Osei had started work on in 2016.

-The name Osibisa was described in lyrics, album notes and interviews as meaning "criss-cross rhythms that explode with happiness" but it actually comes from "osibisaba" the Fante word for highlife.
-Ace Ghanaian hip-hop music producer Hammer of The Last Two stated that his debut production, Obrafour's Pae Mu Ka album, the highest selling hiplife album to date, was inspired by a single song ("Welcome Home") by Osibisa.
+Ace Ghanaian hip-hop music producer Hammer of The Last Two stated that his debut production, Obrafour's Pae Mu Ka album, which is the highest selling hiplife album to date, was inspired by Osibisa's song "Welcome Home."
 He also had the chance to work with Kiki Gyan a few days before his death.

 On 13 December 2022, drummer and founding member Sol Amarfio died at the age of 84.

+In June 2023, long-time Osibisa bass player, sometimes keyboard player and producer Victor Mensah died at the age of 66, after a protracted illness.

+Founding member Teddy Osei, singer, saxophonist and drummer, died on 14 January 2025 in London.
+He was 87.

 Artistry

 Music

-Osibisa have been credited with introducing African music to European and North American audiences with their fusion of African and Western music styles.
+Osibisa has been credited with introducing African music to European and North American audiences with their fusion of African and Western music styles.
 The band's style encompasses elements of rock, progressive rock, acid rock, Latin, jazz, afro-funk, jazz fusion, soul, highlife, reggae, calypso and pop.
 This style has been classified as afro rock, progressive rock, Afro-pop, and highlife.
 Mystic Energy saw the band shifting away from their trademark sound, in favor of R&B, dance-pop and disco.